tmnt-raphael/AddressBook/README.md

 AddressBook myAddressBook = new AddressBook();
 ```

-To add an entry into the address book, first create an Entry object using the builder Java design pattern:
+To add an entry into the address book, first create an "Entry" object using the builder Java design pattern:

 ```bash
 Entry myEntry = new Entry.Builder("John Doe")